 - Get about 200 grams of pumpkin (weight is after peeling off the skin and seeded).
 You will have a bit of leftover.
 Cut the pumpkin into cubes and then steam for 15 minutes until they can be easily mashed

-- Mash the pumpkin while it's still hot and then add the mixture of flour, oil, and gradually add in the water.
+- Mash the pumpkin while it's still hot.
+You only need 100 grams of mashed pumpkin for this recipe.
+Add the mixture of flour, oil, and gradually add in the water.
 Don't dump all in there.
 The amount of water needed depends on how moist the pumpkin is.
 Add until you can knead into a smooth non-sticky dough

 Fill, shape, and boil right away: